Voxelizer easily allows you to generate paths for your laser toolhead, in this article we will look at the specific workflow.

 - Hatching outside: hatches the outside of the paths.

 Hatching inside and Hatching outside only work on closed paths.
 Laser connected hatching will hatch following a continuous path whenever possible.
-This will lead to time saving but also to possible burn of the material.
+This will lead to time savings but it is also possible the material may burn.

 In the example below we apply an Etching inside operation to the circles and an Engrave operation to the text.

-In the Operation order list you can change the order of the operations, as well as looking at the details of each one of them (by clicking on the eye) and deleting them.
+In the Operation order list you can change the order of the operations, as well as looking at the details of each one of them (by clicking on the eye), or delete them.
 By scrolling the slider you can have a preview of the path that the laser toolhead will follow for the operation selected.

-When you are happy with your operations, you can click Next and generate the gcode to send to you machine.
+When you are happy with your operations, you can click Next and generate the gcode to send to your machine.